itsrohitpathak/Voice-controlled-LED/README.md

 # Voice-controlled-LED
-Voice control automation has emerged as a promising paradigm in the realm of the Internet of Things (IoT), offering intuitive and convenient interaction with connected devices.
+Voice control automation has emerged as a promising paradigm in the realm of the Internet of Things (IoT), offers intuitive and convenient interaction with connected devices.
 This project focuses on the design and implementation of a voice-controlled automation system for IoT devices.